‘Friday the 13th’ Is So Much Gayer Than You Think It Is

-You might not know it, but Friday the 13th, the famous horror movie series, is gayer than you think.
+You might not know it, but Friday the 13th — you know, the famous series of horror movies — is gayer than you think.

 For instance, did you know that a lot of the cast members of Friday the 13th Part VII: The New Blood were openly gay?
 Bill Butler, Kevin Spirtas, Craig Thomas and Jeff Bennett: all gay.
 Having that many openly LGBTQ actors on a mainstream movie set is a pretty big deal now, and this was back in 1988.
 Very progressive for its time.